nickpsal/nickpsal/README.md

 - 👋 Hi, I’m @nickpsal
 - 👀 I’m interested in Software and Web Development
 - 🌱 I’m currently learning .net,  javascript, php
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me skype nickpsal

 <!---
 nickpsal/nickpsal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.